Newly proposed law aims to keep violent offenders in jail

 Currently, felons are eligible for "good time" when they commit additional violent crimes with a firearm.
 Good time allows them to get credits allowing them to be released before their sentences are complete.

-The Louisiana Sheriff's Association is behind the bill, which would designate possession of a firearm by a felon as a "crime of violence" when it's committed at the same time as a violent crime.
+The Louisiana Sheriff's Association is behind the bill, HB 365, which would designate possession of a firearm by a felon as a "crime of violence" when it's committed at the same time as a violent crime.

 "It's time that we quit rewarding these people with good time," Iberville Parish Sheriff Brett Stassi said.